viresh-ratnakar/exolve/README.md

 It is also possible to specify barred grids, instead of blocked ones.
 In fact, it is possible to specify a a grid that uses both bars and blocks.
-Bars (and some other special treatments) are specified using a single letter, which we'll refer to as the *decorator*, to the right of the letter representing a square.
+Bars (and some other special treatments) are specified using letters that follow the main grid square specifier, which we'll refer to as *decorators*.
 A bar to the right of a square is specified using the decorator |.
 A bar under a square is specified using the decorator \_.
-A square that has both a bar after and a bar under should use the decorator +.
-Arbitrary many spaces are allowed between grid square specifications, and spaces should be used to line up the squares in the presence of decorators.
+A square that has both a bar after and a bar under can use '|\_' or the shortcut for that, '+'.
+Arbitrary many spaces are allowed between grid square specifications, and spaces can (should!) be used to line up the squares in the presence of decorators.
 Here is an example 3x3 grid that uses both bars and blocked squares:
 ```
   exolve-grid:
     A M|B